 A marine biologist and ocean advocate, David McGuire is the founder of the Ocean Health and Shark Conservation non profit Shark Stewards.
 As a Research Associate of the Department of Aquatic Biology at the California Academy of Sciences, David is conducting a shark research program that includes population studies, movements and fisheries impacts.
 As Captain, Dive Master and filmmaker, David has explored the world ocean on numerous sailing voyages producing media with an emphasis on ocean awareness.
 Educated in Marine Biology, he holds a masters degree in Environmental Health and has worked in education and public health at the University of California at Berkeley for over a decade.
 David is the writer, producer and underwater cinematographer of several award winning documentaries focusing on sharks.
 David has recently produced a new documentary on the Sharks of San Francisco Bay and has recently worked as cameraman on feature films such as 180 South with Patagonia and A Beautiful Wave.
-Films in production includes a film on shark conservation and a series on local sustainable seafood.
+Films in production includes an adventure film on swimming with sharks.
 He has also published numerous articles on the state of the ocean and sharks and writes a blog called Ocean Voices on sharks and ocean health that is published in several online outlets.

 Through Sea Stewards he catalyzed the coalition leading to the passage of the California Shark Conservation Act (Fong, Huffman) in the State of California, the Shark Conservation Act, AB 376.
 The Shark Stewards project is dedicated to ending shark finning and the shark fin trade.
 Work on fin regulation is ongoing in other US states and in the Western Pacific through the Pacific Shark Coalition he founded with Asian partners.
 As documentarian and diver, he has conducted expeditions with Academy researchers communicating the wonders of the natural world and ocean life and the need to protect them, including a 2011 two month expedition to the Philippines where he collected and filmed.
 His work testing seafood and evaluating sustainable fishing influences policies and practices from local to international levels.